LLNL/mpibind/tutorials/llnl/README.md

 resources to assign CPUs and GPUs to each task.
 In this case, each task gets a CPU (remember one CPU per core by default) and a GPU.
 The reason each task gets the same GPU is because GPU `0xc6` is the only GPU local to cores 60-63.

 In general, when a user asks for a subset of the resources of a node, e.g., using `-c<ncores-per-task>`, mpibind is limited to those resources allocated by Flux and, thus, it limits how much it can leverage locality of the hardware topology!

 The `mpi-tioga` program is nice, because it tells me where everything is running.
 However, if you want to know what the mapping is for a given program, then use the verbosity option:

 <details>
 <summary>

 ```
-$ flux mini run -N1 -n4 --exclusive -o mpibind=verbose:1 <prog>
+$ flux run -N1 -n4 --exclusive -o mpibind=verbose:1 <prog>
 ```
 </summary>

 ```
 0.450s: flux-shell[0]: mpibind:
 mpibind: task  0 nths 16 gpus 4,5 cpus 0-15
 mpibind: task  1 nths 16 gpus 2,3 cpus 16-31
 mpibind: task  2 nths 16 gpus 6,7 cpus 32-47